What leaders can learn about mastering V.U.C.A from surfing

 1 - The forces of nature and the market are much bigger than you are, so learn as much as you can about how they move.

 Waves are shaped by converging forces from the other side of the globe, which are then sculpted by the forces of nature.
 Those forces continuously combine in different and interesting combinations.
-So every time you intend to surf those rolling blue masses of energy you need to heed the conditions carefully, and build an understanding of the forces that created them.
+So every time you intend to surf those rolling blue masses of energy, you need to heed the conditions carefully and build an understanding of the forces that created them.

 The market is exactly like this too.
 You have to build an intricate knowledge how minor nuances (like wind and tide) impact the prevailing conditions or markets.
 You need to learn to pick the right time and the right place to launch or execute your strategy, product or service, not unlike knowing the right place and time to paddle out through the break.
 If you are unable to predict these necessary conditions, you leave yourself vulnerable to being swamped by the competition or the market.

-I have watched many a novice surfer pounded onto the rocks by simply jumping in the wrong spot at the wrong time, me included.
+I have watched many a novice surfer pounded onto the rocks by simply jumping into the wrong spot at the wrong time, me included.
 I have also witnessed many company executives eagerly launch a new business initiative without the understanding of the market conditions and suffer the same fate.

 TIP: Know the conditions: Define some key consistent makers in the market that give you an indication of what’s going on in the landscape and watch them every week.
 Sounds simple, but actually very few people do it.
 All good surfers’ line up the waves with markers on the shore to keep aligned and maintain the correct position in the lineup.
 Business is not the exception; know where you are in the market and when it’s the right time to execute your next move.